ZGXDC/CMSC319ProjectVersion2/README.md

 # Welcome to Spotify Mood Playlist Generator!

 This is microservices project written in Python as part of the CMSC 319 Software Engineering Concepts Class.
 This project ideally generates a playlist for users based on user-input mood and artists.
-It access the Spotify Web API and matches songs based on user input, ultimately outputting them for the user.
+It accesses the Spotify Web API and matches songs based on user input, ultimately outputting them for the user.
 The program is built in one main program titled MainWorkspace.py.
 This program has a series of methods that attempt to perform just one function, acting as the services aspect of the microservices project.

 ## Features
 - Input a mood and favorite artists
 - Maps mood to a list of genres and genres to favorite artists
 - Selects popular songs from artists
-- Outputs the list of tracks
+- Outputs the list of tracks and prints to a file

 ## Run Instructions
 1. Clone the Repository